nykolaslima/akka-api-template-resources/docs/index.markdown

 <a name="com.akkaapitemplate.resources.UserResource"/>
 ### UserResource
-User resource is a representation of any user in akkaapitemplate system
+User resource is a representation of any user in akkaapitemplate system.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |